Indoo Ki Jawani: Plot

 They begin to argue as people from two rival countries.
 Indoo wants Samar to leave her house but asks him to wait till the coast is clear so that no one sees a man leaving her house.
 After some twists, the food that Samar ordered arrives.
 Indoo invites the delivery man into the house to keep an eye on the "terrorist" while using the bathroom.
 Samar grabs this opportunity to force his way out of her house.
 Now it's the food delivery man who remains with Indoo in her house.
 She is forced to wait for a chance to send him on his way while the street is empty.

 On his way back, Samar sees a dead body.
 Upon checking the corpse's ID, he realises that that person was supposed to deliver their food.
 He concludes that the man in Indoo's house must be a terrorist.
 As his phone battery is dead, Samar tries to seek help from passers-by and people in a prayer gathering near Indoo's house, but nobody listens to him.
-He informs to police that a local girl India is in danger and a dead body is lying nearby, but the policemen in deep sleep acknowledge that India is not a girl but a mother figure to its citizens.
-With no alternatives left to save Indoo, Samar returns to her house and barges in despite Indoo's refusal.
+He informs the police that a local girl India is in danger and a dead body is lying nearby, but the policemen in deep sleep acknowledge that India is not a girl but a mother figure to its citizens.
+With no alternatives left to save Indoo, Samar returns to her house and barges - in despite Indoo's refusal.

 Samar confronts the terrorist and reveals his deeds, but Indoo still thinks that Samar is the real terrorist and does not believe him.
 Samar and the terrorist fight; Indoo hits Samar with a stick and renders him unconscious.
 Meanwhile, the police manage to find a photo of the terrorist and publish it on TV.

 Indoo sits on the sofa which leads the remote to switch on the TV.
 She sees the TV and notices, learning that the "delivery man" is the real Pakistani terrorist and that Samar was trying to save her all along.
-She escapes and hides in the house.
+She hides in the house.
 Unable to find Indoo, the terrorist points his gun at an unconscious Samar, threatening to shoot him if Indoo does not reveal herself.
 Indoo is forced to show herself while Samar wakes up at the same time.
 He snatches the terrorist's gun and fights with him.
 Ultimately, the police arrive on the scene and shoot the terrorist in this hand.

-The movie ends with Indoo and Samar apologizing to each other as they lean in for a kiss.
-As they lean, the door bell rings making Indoo assume it must be their parents and blames Samar that his involvement with her caused all the problems.
+The movie ends with Indoo and Samar apologising to each other as they lean in for a kiss.